devtron-labs/devtron/docs/user-guide/command-bar.md

 > Note: Pressing Enter on a highlighted option will navigate to the selected page location.

-4. In this case, `app / dashboard / configure / workflow-editor` will navigate to the Workflow editor for `dashboard` application.
+4. In this case, `app / dashboard / configure / workflow-editor` will navigate to the Workflow editor in dashboard application.

 ![](../images/command-bar/cmdbar-workflow-editor-path.png)